+18 | Commercial Content | T&C's Apply | Play Responsibly | Publishing Principles

 Departures summer 2025 window

-Arsenal's summer 2025 transfer window has seen a significant reshaping of the squad, with several departures confirmed and others anticipated as Mikel Arteta continues to refine his team.
+Arsenal's summer 2025 transfer window saw a significant reshaping of the squad, with several departures confirmed and others anticipated as Mikel Arteta continues to refine his team.

-Marquinhos has departed the club to join Cruzeiro in a £2.5 million deal and Takehiro Tomiyasu's contract has been terminated by mutual consent.
+Marquinhos departed the club to join Cruzeiro in a £2.5 million deal and Takehiro Tomiyasu's contract was terminated by mutual consent.

 These moves are part of a broader strategy to streamline the squad and generate funds for new signings, as Arsenal aims to bolster key positions and build a team capable of competing at the highest level in the upcoming season.